The Imperative to Travel, the Stigma of "Migration"

 But distinctions always require their counterparts.
 The counterpart is a stigmatized Other against which the distinction can be compared.
 In the comparison, the Other inevitably comes up short, a déclassé alternative to the real thing.

-When it comes to travel, it seems to there are two candidate Others.
+When it comes to travel, it seems there are two candidate Others.
 The first are the people who cannot travel.
 These people are generally poor and rural.
-They have neither the means nor the social connections nor the savviness to navigate foreign settings.
+They have neither the means, social connections, nor the savviness to navigate foreign settings.
 The second group are the low-skilled labor migrants, refugees, and asylum seekers.
 These people have no choice but to travel.

 Travel as a matter of distinction is part-and-parcel of a globalized world.
 Social mobility in a global economy requires worldly mobility.
 I suspect the backlash against migration we are seeing in the last years has partly to do with the attempt to preserve travel as a status marker for elites.
 Unregulated flows of labor migrants, refugees, and asylum seekers can undermine the prestige travel confers.
 How can travel be something truly special if just about anybody can do it?